beedub/site/_deployment/ssl.md

 ### Acquire an SSL certificate

+You can request an SSL certificate for any domain you control using `convox certs generate`:

+    $ convox certs generate foo.example.org
+    Requesting certificate...
+OK, acm-01234567890

-SSL certificates can be purchased from most registrars and DNS providers.
-Convox is a fan of [gandi.net](https://www.gandi.net/ssl).
+You can also purchase an SSL certificate from most registrars and DNS providers.
+Convox is a fan of [Gandi](https://www.gandi.net/ssl).

 ### Add the secure port to your manifest